 Now let’s talk about nucleotides.
 Nucleotides are building blocks.
 Think about teeny tiny legos.
 They are so small, but you put thousands of them together and you can build something huge.

 DNA has 4 types of nucleotides: Adenine, Guanine, Cytosine, and Thymine.
 It’s not necessary to memorize the names from the start.
 We use the first letter to represent each nucleotide.
 A, T, C, and G. To build DNA these nucleotides or tiny building blocks will pair up.
 A&T go together.
 C&G go together.
 To remember the letters of the nucleotides I say I’m AT CG’s house.
-A woman in my class would say G-Cat or ghetto kitty lol.
-Or remember that you are hanging out with two couples Adam and Tammy plus Cora and Gabriel or whatever you want to name your “couples”.
+A woman in my class would say G-Cat.
+Or remember that you are hanging out with two couples Adam and Tammy plus Cora and Gabriel or whatever you want to name your couples.
 Remember A&T are a couple.
 C&G are a couple.
 Unfortunately, Adam and Tammy get divorced.
 When DNA becomes RNA through the process of translation Adam leaves Tammy and pairs up with Ursela.

 RNA has 4 nucleotides: Adenine, Uracil, Guanine, and Cytosine.
 RNA is made up of A, U, G, and C nucleotides.
 Now Cora and Gabriel stay together.
 They are always going to be a pair.
 However, Adam has divorced Tammy.
 Tammy (Thymine) is no longer in the picture.
 He has remarried Ursela.